civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** Subsection 38(3) of the English version of the Act is replaced by the following:

-    **(3)** **If a** person is served **or sent** a notice of a requirement **under subsection (1)**, the **person** may, within 90 days after the **day on which** the notice **is served or sent**, apply to a judge for a review of the requirement.
+    **(3)** If a person is served or sent a notice of a requirement under subsection (1), the person may, within 90 days after the day on which the notice is served or sent, apply to a judge for a review of the requirement.

   **(4)** Subsection 38(5) of the Act is replaced by the following:

-    **(5)** For the purposes of subsection (4), a requirement to provide information or a record shall not be considered to be unreasonable solely because the information or record is under the control of or available to a person **that** is not resident in Canada, if that person is related, for the purposes of the `Income Tax Act`, to the person **on which** the notice of the requirement **is** served **or to which that notice is sent**.
+    **(5)** For the purposes of subsection (4), a requirement to provide information or a record shall not be considered to be unreasonable solely because the information or record is under the control of or available to a person that is not resident in Canada, if that person is related, for the purposes of the `Income Tax Act`, to the person on which the notice of the requirement is served or to which that notice is sent.

   **(5)** Subsection 38(7) of the English version of the Act is replaced by the following:

-    **(7)** If a person fails to comply substantially with a notice served **or sent** under subsection (1) and the notice is not set aside under subsection (4), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Act shall, on the motion of the Minister, prohibit the introduction by that person of any information or record described in that notice.
+    **(7)** If a person fails to comply substantially with a notice served or sent under subsection (1) and the notice is not set aside under subsection (4), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Act shall, on the motion of the Minister, prohibit the introduction by that person of any information or record described in that notice.

 ### Section 73

 Section 83 of the Act is amended by adding the following after subsection (2):

-**(2.1)** **If, under this Act, provision is made for sending a notice to a person electronically, an affidavit of an officer of the Agency, sworn before a commissioner or other person authorized to take affidavits, is evidence of the sending and of the notice if the affidavit sets out that**
+**(2.1)** If, under this Act, provision is made for sending a notice to a person electronically, an affidavit of an officer of the Agency, sworn before a commissioner or other person authorized to take affidavits, is evidence of the sending and of the notice if the affidavit sets out that

   the officer has knowledge of the facts in the particular case;